 * ‘Unprecedented’ cheating at Harvard.
 Nice to know that Ted Kennedy’s spirit is alive and well in Cambridge.
 [Harvard Crimson] * Court accidentally posts secret settlement.
 That’ll teach these courts from keeping secrets.
 [Boston Globe] * Here is an appropriate response to a law firm brochure.
 [Lawprofblawg] * Former News of the World lawyer arrested. […]

+It might have seemed impossible, but things have gotten worse for those involved in the News of the World phone hacking scandal.
 In addition to all the other evidence against the now defunct newspaper, which was run by James Murdoch, the son of everyone’s favorite terrifying Australian media baron, new email evidence — that investigators […]

 To qualify as a lawyer in the U.K., you first have to eat 12 dinners.
 Seriously.
 OK, it’s only barristers (British trial lawyers) who must meet this requirement.
 And they have to pass legal exams as well as eat.
 But the essence of my slightly sensationalised opening sentence is true: no dinners, no qualification.
 Here’s […]